andrew-aladev/brotli-vs-zstd/README.md

 # Comparison of brotli and zstd

 Please disable any performance boosts for your CPU and force base clock.
-Tests will be executed in single thread mode and will provide more accurate and reproducible results.
+Tests will be executed in single threaded mode and will provide accurate and reproducible results.

 ## Installation